 Taking a Look at Staying Well

-I recommend that you do acquire this book, which may be found online for a small investment in hard copy, or downloaded electronically, in the public domain in the United States, through the Gutenberg Project.
-It is available here: http://www.gutenberg.org/ebooks/search/?query=wattles
+I recommend that you do acquire this book, which may be found online for a small investment in hard copy, or downloaded electronically, in the public domain in the United States, through the Gutenberg Project, for free here: http://www.gutenberg.org/ebooks/search/?query=wattles

-Until next week – Stay well and have a fabulous week!
+Until next time – Stay well and have a fabulous week!

 Love you all.

 In the practice of the Science of Being

 You direct the will upon the

 The will should never be used upon any person or thing external to you, and it should never be used upon your own body.
 The sole legitimate use of the will is in determining

 All belief begins in the will to believe.

 You cannot always and instantly believe what you will to